Bayesian Online Learning for Human-assisted Target Localization: Introduction

-This paper introduces a novel human drawing model incorporating uncertainty for dynamic target localization, emphasizing the importance of computational efficiency in updating the distribution of human parameters (detection reliability).
-Especially, the distribution of human parameters is updated in the \emph{closed} form through Bayesian learning, enabling real-time tracking tasks.
-The main contributions of this paper are \begin{itemize} \item We present a novel probabilistic observation model for human drawings that considers not only the reliability of human detection but also incorporates inherent uncertainty.
-Moreover, its conjugate closed-form structure enhances computational efficiency, a crucial factor in dynamic target localization. \item We propose a joint Bayesian learning approach that concurrently operates target localization and updates human parameters.
-This strategy enables online adjustments of human parameters to precisely depict the evolving human detection reliability over time. \item We demonstrated improved target localization results and the updated distribution of human detection reliability in a simulation study. \end{itemize}
+\emph{Statement of contribution}: This paper introduces a novel human drawing model incorporating uncertainty for dynamic target localization, emphasizing the importance of computational efficiency in updating the distribution of human parameters (detection reliability).
+Specifically, the distribution of human parameters is updated in the \emph{closed-form} through Bayesian learning, enabling real-time tracking tasks.
+First, we present a novel probabilistic observation model for human drawings that considers not only the reliability of human detection but also incorporates inherent uncertainty.
+Moreover, its conjugate closed-form structure enhances computational efficiency, a crucial factor in dynamic target localization.
+In addition, our next contribution is to propose a joint Bayesian learning approach that concurrently localizes the target and updates human parameters.
+This strategy enables online adjustments of human parameters to precisely depict the evolving human detection reliability over time.
+Finally, we demonstrated improved target localization results and the updated distribution of human detection reliability in a simulation study.

 The remainder of this paper is organized as follows: Section~\ref{sec::ProbDef} presents the problem definition.
 Section~\ref{sec::TLFramework} describes the particle-based target localization framework.
-In Section~\ref{sec::human_obs}, we present our novel human-drawing observation likelihood model, which incorporates human detection reliability and facilitates sensor data fusion.
+In Section~\ref{sec::human_obs}, we present our novel human-drawing observation likelihood model, which incorporates human detection reliability.
 Furthermore, in Section~\ref{sec::BayesLearning}, we discuss joint Bayesian learning for target localization and human parameters.
 Section~\ref{sec::simulation} reports the simulation results.
 Finally, Section~\ref{sec::Con} gives the conclusion.